-While an infinite combination of VINA and VINB inputs exist to satisfy Equation 2, an additional limitation is placed on the inputs by the power supply voltages of the AD9241.
+While an infinite combination of VINA and VINB inputs exist that satisfy Equation 2, there is an additional limitation placed on the inputs by the power supply voltages of the AD9243.
 The power supplies bound the valid operating range for VINA and VINB.
 The condition, where AVSS is nominally 0 V and AVDD is nominally +5 V, defines this requirement.
 Thus, the range of valid inputs for VINA and VINB is any combination that satisfies both Equations 2 and 3.

-$$AVSS - 0.3 \ V < VINA < AVDD + 0.3 \ V$$
+$$AVSS - 0.3 V < VINA < AVDD + 0.3 V$$

 (3)

-$AVSS - 0.3 \ V < VINB < AVDD + 0.3 \ V$
+$$AVSS - 0.3 V < VINB < AVDD + 0.3 V$$

-For additional information showing the relationship between VINA, VINB, VREF and the digital output of the AD9241, see Table IV.
+For additional information showing the relationship between VINA, VINB, VREF and the digital output of the AD9243, see Table IV.